HelleBenjamin/Sandboxia2D/README.md

 # Sandboxia2D

 Sandboxia is a sandbox game written in C++ using OpenGL.
 It is designed to be a simple sandbox game that is easy to run on older machines.
 The game is still in early development.
 The render engine was upgraded to OpenGL 3.0.
 The 'Legacy' render engine is still included for backwards compatibility.
+Using ImGui for the GUI.

 ## Features
 - Bugs may be present